Melchior Lorck: The years in Turkey

 In 1555 Lorck was assigned to the embassy that the German king Ferdinand I (from 1556 Holy Roman Emperor) sent to the so-called Sublime Porte, the court of Sultan Suleiman the Magnificent in Constantinople (Istanbul).
 The aim of the embassy was to negotiate a settlement over Hungary over which both parties claimed supremacy.
-After the Ottomans had defeated the Hungarian army in the Battle of Mohács in 1526, where King Louis II of Hungary died, the so-called Little War in Hungary, part of the Ottoman–Habsburg wars, had been raging, with the Ottomans holding the upper hand most of the time.
+After the Ottomans had defeated the Hungarian army in the Battle of Mohács in 1526, where King Louis II of Hungary died, the so-called Little War in Hungary raged on.
+The Ottomans held the upper hand during most of this war, which was part of the larger Ottoman–Habsburg wars.

-The embassy, which finally led to a cease-fire in 1562, was led by Ogier Ghiselin de Busbecq, is renowned for record of it found in the 'Turkish Letters' by Busbecq, published in 1581–1588 in Antwerp.
+The embassy, whose efforts finally led to a cease-fire in 1562, was led by Ogier Ghiselin de Busbecq, and is renowned for the records of it found in the 'Turkish Letters' by Busbecq, published in 1581–1588 in Antwerp.
 Of the three and a half years that Lorck spent in the Turkish capital, approximately one and a half were spent with the rest of the entourage in confinement at the caravanserai where the Germans had been installed.